isabella232/OneScriptLang/docs/OneScript.md

 ```

 ### Blocks
 Statements can be grouped into blocks by using the `{` and `}` braces.
-This allows statements to refer to a group of statements rathen just one.
+This allows statements to refer to a group of statements rather just one.
 For example:
 ```
 if (a == 1) {
     a = 2;
     a = a + 1;
 }
 ```
 In some instances the a single statement can be used in place of a block.
 For example:
 ```
 if (a == 1)
     a = 2;